krzysztofzuraw/blog/blog/2019-10-15-xstate-input/index.md

 #### Xstate context

-We have transitions ready - now it the question of what is changing during those transitions?
+We have transitions ready - now the question of what is changing during those transitions?

 In this case, is the **border** of input.